mliew21396/remote-work-u3/ruby/triangle-debugger/README.md

 ## Summary:

 Debugging is an art, and some weeks you will likely spend most of your time debugging as opposed to actual coding.
-In this challenge, we'll explore some common errors and slow things down by listing the error, it's line number, and an educated guess why the error is occurring.
+In this challenge, we'll explore some common errors and slow things down by listing the error, its line number, and an educated guess why the error is occurring.

 ## Release 1: Consider